 I highly recommend taking Mel’s online course.
-I’ve learnt so much already (and have started applying what I’ve learnt).
-I know this course will help me going forward and I think it could empower you as well).
+I’ve learned so much from the course and have started applying what I’ve learned.
+I know this course will help me going forward and I’m sure it can empower you as well.

 Be aware of sneaky comparisons

 I’ve experienced a fair bit of what I would call sneaky comparisons.

 So what do I mean by that?

 I’m talking about when the comparison isn’t direct but you know it’s definitely there.

 It’s where a person constantly talks about how great someone else is (this is generally followed by criticism in your direction, possibly even related to the same topic).
 It’s normally not a one-time thing.
 It’s consistent.
 A bit here and a bit there about how such and such has a great job/gorgeous house/visits their family often/takes care of their family/insert other options here.